DenysDyshlovskyi/Installation-Tutorial-PhoneCatalogue/README.md

-# Installation-Tutorial-PhoneCatalouge
+# Queries, subgrid, :has() & :is()
-In-detail tutorial for a python and Rasp-Pi phone-catalogue
+In-detail tutorial for the new css methods listed above.